 This page walks Technology Partners through how to create a Datadog Agent integration, which you can list as out-of-the-box on the Integrations page, or for a price on the Marketplace page.

-Agent-based integrations use the Datadog Agent to submit data through checks written by the developer.
-Checks can emit metrics, events, and service checks into a customer’s Datadog account.
-The Agent itself can submit logs as well, but that is configured outside of the check.
+An Agent-based integration uses the Datadog Agent to submit data through custom checks written by developers.
+These checks can emit metrics, events, and service checks into a customer’s Datadog account.
+While the Agent itself can submit logs, this is configured outside of the check.

 Development process